Spa Chemicals For Beginners

 Spa Chemicals: The Basics

-Before adding any chemicals to your spa, you’ll need to test your water.
+Before adding any chemicals to your fibreglass spa, you’ll need to test your water.
 You’ll want a good supply of test strips, and for more accurate results, you can use a liquid test kit.
 Once you have your baseline readings, you can start adding your chemicals.
 (If you need to, you can always take a water sample to your local pool store if you want to test your water source for metals or other minerals.)

 Adding the right chemicals in the right order can prevent cloudy water, slimy surfaces, and nasty spa smells.
 If it’s the first time you’re starting up your spa, it will be extra important to add your chemicals in the correct sequence.